intel386dx/csv/README.md

 ## 1. Introduction

+### 1.1.
+What is CSV?

+CSV is an acronym for Comma-Separated Values.
+The comma-separated values is the columns, while the lines is the row, so it's a very open structured data format that any program including Excel can read.

+If the value would contain a comma, we must enclose the value between two quotation marks (like this: ``A,"A,B",C``).
+To escape the quotation mark, use two adjacent quotation marks (``A,"B""b""B",C`` will be parsed into ``[['A', 'B"b"B', 'C']]``).

+### 1.2.
+About this Library

 This is a CSV parser and stringifier library, with plus features:
 1. Two-dimensional array to HTML table conversion function
 2. Command-line interface for Node.js and Windows Script Host